kuhlman-labs/GitHub-migrator/docs/GITHUB_ENVIRONMENTS_SETUP.md

 ```
 ☐ Same as dev but with these changes:
   - ENVIRONMENT_NAME = production
+  - AZURE_LOCATION = eastus  # Or your preferred region
   - APP_SERVICE_NAME = github-migrator-prod  # ⚠️ UPDATE AFTER TERRAFORM - see note below
   - APP_SERVICE_SKU = S1
   - ALWAYS_ON = true